Wire and Sheet Gauge Measuring Tool

 Judy Larson's Wire and Sheet Gauge Measuring Tool - , Tools For Wire Jewelry, Tools, wire and sheet gauge tool

-The American Wire Gauge measures wire a bit differently than the Standard Wire Gauge.
-The 14 gauge silver and gold wire I use to make stack rings measures 16 gauge on the SWG.
-This small difference is not usually a problem unless exact measurements are needed, such as with jump rings where Interior Diameter (ID) and Outer Diameter (OD) measurements can be critical in chain designs.
+AWG and SWG measure wire differently.
+For example, 14-gauge silver and gold wire I use for stack rings measures as 16 gauge on the SWG.
+This small difference usually isn't a problem unless exact measurements matter, like with jump rings where interior and outer diameter are critical in chain designs.

 Judy Larson's Wire and Sheet Gauge Measuring Tool - , Tools For Wire Jewelry, Tools, wire and sheet gauge tool